novlan1/press-ui/src/packages/press-dialog/README.en-US.md

 ### Options

-When calling DialogPlus through a function, the following options are supported:
+When calling `Dialog` through a function, the following options are supported:

 | Parameter             | Description                                                                                                                                                                                          | Type                                        | Default          |
 | --------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------- | ---------------- |